mzazon/awesome-cloud-projects/azure/enterprise-mlflow-lifecycle-management-containers/enterprise-mlflow-lifecycle-management-containers.md

 ## Prerequisites

-1. Azure subscription with appropriate permissions for Azure Machine Learning, Container Apps, and Monitor
+1. Azure subscription with appropriate permissions for Azure Machine Learning, Container Apps, and Azure Monitor
 2. Azure CLI v2.45.0 or later installed and configured
 3. Python 3.8+ with MLflow and Azure ML SDK installed
+4. Docker installed for container image building
-4. Basic understanding of machine learning workflows and containerization
+5. Basic understanding of machine learning workflows and containerization
-5. Estimated cost: $50-100 for a full day of testing with standard compute instances
+6. Estimated cost: $50-100 for a full day of testing with standard compute instances

 > **Note**: This recipe uses Azure Machine Learning's built-in MLflow integration, eliminating the need for a separate MLflow server while providing enterprise-grade features and security.